Guide to CTi

-- Grade I injuries stretch the ligament but do not tear any of the fibers
+- Grade I injuries stretch the ligament but do not tear any of the fibres

-- Grade II injuries partially tear the fibers but leave the ligament intact
+- Grade II injuries partially tear the fibres but leave the ligament intact

-- Grade III injuries are a complete disruption of the fibers
+- Grade III injuries are a complete disruption of the fibres

 Unfortunately many people only find out about ligament protection once they have an injury to protect.
 So whether it is to protect an existing injury or to prevent against an injury, knee bracing becomes a very important piece of kit for your chosen sport.
 Choose carefully.

 Are you looking for a soft or ridged knee brace?

 There are two types of knee braces available, soft supports and rigid supports, which are a reflection of the material used in the manufacturing process.